 Hesitation or misfiring under load can also be caused by a weak ignition coil, or cracks in the coil or distributor cap, or bad spark plug wires.

 On vehicles with computer-controlled idle speed, an inoperative or defective idle speed control (ISC) motor can make an engine stall.
-The ISC motor is supposed to maintain the desired idle speed by repositioning the throttle linkage.
-A bad electrical connection or wiring problem can prevent the motor from doing it's job.
-If the ISC motor is receiving voltage and is properly grounded but doesn't budge, then the motor is burned out and needs to be replaced.
+The ISC motor controls idle speed using inputs from the engine computer.
+If the ISC motor is receiving voltage and is properly grounded but does not change position, the motor is burned out and needs to be replaced.
 The motor may have failed because a vacuum leak caused it to overtax itself in a vain attempt to compensate for the unwanted air.

 A rough idle condition is usually caused by an overly lean fuel mixture that results in lean misfire.
 A common cause of idle problems is air leaks between the carburetor and intake manifold (tighten the carburetor base bolts or replace the gasket under the carburetor), air leaks in vacuum lines or the PCV system or EGR valve.
 Other carburetor-related causes include an idle mixture adjustment set too lean (back out the idle mixture adjustment screw one quarter of a turn at a time until he idle quality improves), or a dirty idle mixture circuit (which may require cleaning and rebuilding the carburetor).

 Other possible causes of a rough idle include a defective charcoal canister purge control valve that is not closing and is leaking fuel vapors back into the carburetor, excessive compression blowby (worn rings or cylinders), weak or broken valve springs, or ignition misfiring due to worn or dirty spark plugs, bad plug wires or a weak ignition coil.